Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Identifiability

-Below we present two results.
-The first result, Theorem \ref{thm:Separation}, regards the existence of a distinguishing environment in the one-period case.
-For illustration, we provide an example of such a environment in Figure \ref{fig:DistinguishingGame}.
-In this example, we assume the two risk aversions share the same $C$ but have different Dirac $\mu$'s.
-The construction of a distinguishing environment for proving Theorem \ref{thm:Separation} is less straightforward, and we refer to Appendix \ref{subsec:ProofSeparation} for the details. \begin{theorem} Suppose the one-period setting depicted in Section \ref{sec:Setup} and Assumption \ref{assump} both hold.
-For any different $(C,\mu), (C',\mu')\in\Upsilon$, there exists $G\in\cP(\bX)^{\bA}$ such that
+Our first result, Theorem~\ref{thm:Separation}, regards the existence of a distinguishing question in the one-period case.
+For illustration, we provide an example of such environment in Figure~\ref{fig:DistinguishingGame} where the blue region, related to the indifference curve defined in~\eqref{eq:Defg}, is where questions make the optimal actions under $\rho_\mu$ and $\rho_{\mu'}$ distinct.
+In this example, we assume the two risk aversions share the same cost $c$ but have different Dirac $\mu$'s.
+The construction of a distinguishing question for proving Theorem~\ref{thm:Separation} is less straightforward, and we refer to Section~\ref{subsec:ProofSeparation} for the details. \begin{theorem} For any $(c',\mu')\in(0,1)\times\cP_\infty([0,1])$ that is different from $(c_0,\mu_0)$, there exists $(p,q)\in[0,1]^2$ such that

 \end{theorem}